zoeyj3/2216_documentation/docs/create-diagrams.md

 - Double click in the position you want to add a text label there.
 - To reposition the connector label text, click on the label, then drag the small yellow diamond to a new position.
-If you reroute the connector, you may need to update any labels you had manually positioned, but usually the label will move intelligently with the connector.